fjarri/reikna/doc/source/introduction.rst

     True

-Most of the code above should be already familiar, with the exception of the creation of :py:class:`~tigger.matrixmul.MatrixMul` object.
+Most of the code above should be already familiar, with the exception of the creation of :py:class:`~reikna.matrixmul.MatrixMul` object.
-As any other class derived from :py:class:`~tigger.core.Computation`, it requires ``Tigger`` context as a constructor argument.
+As any other class derived from :py:class:`~reikna.core.Computation`, it requires ``reikna`` context as a constructor argument.
 The context serves as a source of data about the target API and device, and provides an execution queue.

 Before usage the object has to be prepared.
 It does not happen in the constructor, since the transformations may be connected after that, and they would invalidate previous preparation.
-The preparation consists of passing to the :py:meth:`~tigger.core.Computation.prepare_for` array and scalar arguments we will use to call the computation (or stub :py:class:`~tigger.core.ArrayValue` and :py:class:`~tigger.core.ScalarValue` objects, if real arrays are not available at preparation time), along with some optional keyword arguments.
+The preparation consists of passing to the :py:meth:`~reikna.core.Computation.prepare_for` array and scalar arguments we will use to call the computation (or stub :py:class:`~reikna.core.ArrayValue` and :py:class:`~reikna.core.ScalarValue` objects, if real arrays are not available at preparation time), along with some optional keyword arguments.
-The list of required positional and keyword arguments for any computation is specified in its documentation; for :py:class:`~tigger.matrixmul.MatrixMul` it is :py:class:`MatrixMul.prepare_for() <tigger.matrixmul.MatrixMul.prepare_for>`.
+The list of required positional and keyword arguments for any computation is specified in its documentation; for :py:class:`~reikna.matrixmul.MatrixMul` it is :py:class:`MatrixMul.prepare_for() <reikna.matrixmul.MatrixMul.prepare_for>`.

-From the documentation we know that we need three array parameters, and we ask :py:class:`~tigger.matrixmul.MatrixMul` to prepare itself to handle arrays ``res_dev``, ``a_dev`` and ``b_dev`` when they are passed to it.
+From the documentation we know that we need three array parameters, and we ask :py:class:`~reikna.matrixmul.MatrixMul` to prepare itself to handle arrays ``res_dev``, ``a_dev`` and ``b_dev`` when they are passed to it.

 After the preparation we can use the object as a callable, passing it arrays and scalars with the same data types and shapes we used to prepare the computation.